foundation-model-stack/fastsafetensors/README.md

 ## For ROCm

-On ROCm, there are not GDS equivalent support.
-So fastsafetensors support only supports `nogds=True` mode.
+On ROCm, there is no GDS-equivalent support, so fastsafetensors only supports `nogds=True` mode.
-The performance gain example can be found at [amd-perf.md](./docs/amd-perf.md)
+The performance gain example can be found at [amd-perf.md](./docs/amd-perf.md).

-### Install from Github Source
+### Install from GitHub Source

 ```bash
 ROCM_PATH=/opt/rocm pip install git+https://github.com/foundation-model-stack/fastsafetensors.git